Chxnedu/learning-app-ecommerce/README.md

   ```
 - AWS CLI installed and configured using the kOps iAM user credentials

-With these prerequisites in place, create the cluser
+With these prerequisites in place, create the cluster

 ```bash
 export KOPS_STATE_STORE=s3://<bucket-name>